Knapp v. City of Coeur d'Alene

 Related Resources

-Matt Sharp serves as senior counsel with Alliance Defending Freedom, where he is the director of the Center for Legislative Advocacy and focuses on state and local legislative matters.
+Matt Sharp serves as senior counsel with Alliance Defending Freedom, where he is the director of the Center for Public Policy.
+In this role, he leads ADF's team of policy experts as they craft legislation and advise government officials on policies that promote free speech, religious freedom, parental rights, and the sanctity of human life.
 Since joining ADF in 2010, Sharp has authored federal and state legislation, regularly provides testimony and legal analysis on how proposed legislation will impact constitutional freedoms, and advises governors, legislators, and state and national policy organizations on the importance of laws and policies that protect First Amendment rights.
-He has testified before the United States Congress on the importance of the Religious Freedom Restoration Act.
+He has twice testified before the U.S. Congress on the importance of protecting free speech and religious liberty in federal law.
 Sharp also authored an amicus brief to the U.S. Supreme Court on behalf of nearly 9,000 students, parents, and community members asking the court to uphold students’ right to privacy against government intrusion.
 Sharp earned his J.D. in 2006 from the Vanderbilt University School of Law.
 A member of the bar in Georgia and Tennessee, he is also admitted to practice in several federal courts.